gridsome/gridsome.org/docs/content-types.md

 # Collections
 **Collections are data added to the local GraphQL data layer**.
+A collection can be for example Blog posts, Tags, Products etc.
+You can browse available collections in the **schema tab** inside the local [GraphQL explorer](/docs/data-layer#the-graphql-explorer).

+## Adding collections

-Data can be sourced from local Markdown files, Headless CMSs, content APIs etc. This can be done with [Source Plugins]() or with [Data store API]().
+Collections can be added from local Markdown files, Headless CMSs, content APIs etc. This can be done with [Source Plugins]() or with [Data store API]().

-You can browse available collections in the **schema tab** inside the [GraphQL explorer](/docs/data-layer#the-graphql-explorer).

-## Creating collections

-This examples creates a collection with the Data Store API:
+This examples creates a collection with the **Data Store API**:

 ```js
 const axios = require('axios')